LinetOsoro/Home-Sales-Prediction/README.md

 # Methodology
-Data Loading and Preprocessing:
+Data Loading and Preprocessing
-Read the CSV file into a Spark DataFrame.
+Read the CSV file into a Spark DataFrame
-Dropped non-beneficial columns and handled missing values Converted data types and encoded categorical variables Converted Spark DataFrame into a pandas DataFrame Feature Selection and Target Definition:
+Dropped non-beneficial columns and handled missing values Converted data types and encoded categorical variables Converted Spark DataFrame into a pandas DataFrame Feature Selection and Target Definition: Our Targer was Price, Features were State, Bedroom, Bathroom, Area, ConvertedLot.
 Defined features (X) and the target variable (y) for the machine learning models.
 Train-Test Split the dataset into training and testing sets Feature StandardScaler to ensure mean 0 and variance 1